mwylde/loopers/README.md

 Loopers has just had its initial release, 0.1.
 The software is usable and should be quite stable, but likely still has some bugs.
-It's also missing some key features like undo/redo, time shifting, and a GUI midi configurator.
-It also currently runs only on Linux with Jack, although it is structured to be easily ported to other platforms and audio systems.
+It's also missing some key features like undo/redo, time shifting, and a GUI midi configurator and currently runs only on Linux with Jack.

 ## Documentation